 In a phone call with Wheat, he clarified that he “does not have any problem with testing.
 Mislabeled supplements should be dealt with.”

 Wheat’s problem lies in Dr. Cohen’s political grandstanding and legal improvisation – Cohen’s lack of legal credentials gives him no authority on the basis of DSHEA law (something Wheat and his team are quite familiar with), and he is in no legal position to authoritatively state what should and should not be considered a supplement.

 The canary in the coal mine?
 Our analysis

 As our first source rhetorically suggested, there’s clearly no “epidemic” going on with picamilon.
 This ingredient is extremely safe and is actually quite calming.
-So we’re going to put on our Conspiracy Theory hats and see if there’s something more to this than meets the eye.
+So we’re going to see if there’s something more to this than meets the eye.

 Testing is a good thing